ZC502/yolo-edge-runtime-profiler/README.md

 pip install ultralytics opencv-python
 ```

 The core package only requires Python and NumPy.
+Image capture uses OpenCV or PIL when available.

 ## 5-Line Integration